Seeed-Studio/wiki-documents/docs/CloudnChain.md

   author: Matthew
 ---

-This topic here introduces the Seeed Studio product documentation regarding the cloud survice, which supports processed data management from computing boards and offers real-time operations to the users.
-There includes industrial SenseCAP Cloud survice and other cloud service applications in this page.
+This topic here introduces the Seeed Studio product documentation regarding the cloud service, which supports processed data management from computing boards and offers real-time operations to the users.
+There includes the industrial SenseCAP Cloud services and other cloud service applications on this page.

 ## SenseCAP Cloud Production

-<strong><font color={'8DC215'} size={"4"}>This portion here includes the cloud survice offered by Seeed Studio, published for industrial IoT applications.
+<strong><font color={'8DC215'} size={"4"}>This portion here includes the cloud service offered by Seeed Studio, published for industrial IoT applications.
 Here you can find:</font></strong>

 - List of SenseCAP Cloud production
 - Instruction of data management and devices management of each production
-- Differrent API for differnt connecting puporses
+- Different API for different connecting purposes
 - Cloud & Chain Introduction

 ### SenseCAP Dashboard / Protal -->